HeldLab/ProteoSushi/README.md

 `py -m proteosushi`

+*Tip: If the py command doesn't work, try replacing py with python*

 **In MacOS/Linux:**

 Open the terminal in MacOS by either searching for it in spotlight or manually finding it in the application list.